 Tower continues to make solid progress settling claims in Canterbury.
 During the half, 249 property claims were finalised.
-Tower added 155 new property claims in the half mainly relating to new over cap properties as well as temporary accommodation and DFPP6 claims, as the EQC finalised the repairs on its under cap properties.
+Tower added 155 new property claims in the half mainly relating to new over cap properties as well as temporary accommodation and DFPP (Driveways, Fences, Pools and Pathways) claims, as the EQC finalised the repairs on their under cap properties.
 As of 31 March 2016, 641 property claims remain outstanding.
 Provisions for Canterbury were adjusted by \$2.9 million (\$2.1 million post tax impact).